pixeloven/gatsby-v2-typescript-starter/README.md

 # Gatsby 2.0 Typescript Starter
-Gatsby is a documented as a static site generator for react.
-However, the truth is that it is far more than that.
-With the help of GraphQL and an extensive library of extensions Gatsby can create dynamic content that is both fast and highly extensible.
-See their documentation found [here](https://www.gatsbyjs.org/docs/) for a more through explanation.
+[Gatsby](https://www.gatsbyjs.org/) is documented as a static site generator for react.
+However, the truth is that it's far more than that.
+With the help of GraphQL and a vast library of plugins Gatsby can be used to create rich dynamic content that is both fast and highly extensible.

 #### Overview
-The goal of this starter like many others is to provide the ground work for new Gatsby projects.
-The primary focus for this particular starter is provide a feature rich environment that allows a user to hit the ground running while providing tools to help maintain a quality site and code base.
+The goal of this starter, like many others, is to provide the ground work for new Gatsby projects.
+The primary focus for this particular starter is provide a feature rich environment that allows a user to hit the ground running while providing tools to help maintain quality code and site.

 #### Features
 * Markdown to markup processing by remark